 By working together with our regional and international partners, we can help to ensure complementarity of activities and maximise the impacts of our efforts to promote and protect human rights across Europe.
 We have participation rights before various fora of European-level human rights mechanisms and facilitate European NHRIs’ engagement with these mechanisms, providing inputs from a regional perspective by bringing together relevant information from NHRIs at the national level.
 We also communicate key developments at the European level to our members to assist in the smooth functioning of the European human rights framework.

-All Council of Europe member states are bound by the European Convention on Human Rights and Fundamental Freedoms (the Convention), a treaty designed to protect civil and political rights in wider Europe.
-The European Court of Human Rights (ECtHR), an international court set up in 1959, rules on violations of the rights and principles set out in the Convention.
+All Council of Europe member states are bound by the European Convention on Human Rights (the Convention), a treaty designed to protect civil and political rights in wider Europe.
+The European Court of Human Rights (the Court), an international court set up in 1959, rules on violations of the rights and principles set out in the Convention.

 Implementation of the Convention